squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    pk(k))]`.

-   In addition, the tactic creates a subgoal asking to prove that all occurrences of the key and encryptions are correct.
+   In addition, the tactic creates a sub-goal asking to prove that all occurrences of the key and encryptions are correct.
 Notably, one must prove that :g:`occur(k,bi-frame,(enc(_,_,k), dec(_,k))` (see the definition of the :term:`occurrence formula`) is false (or :g:`occur(k,bi-frame,(pk(k), dec(_,k))`) for the asymmetric case).

-   In addition, in the asymmetric case, a subgoal is created to prove the freshness of the random used in the encryption, with the conclusion :g:`occur(r,bi-frame,enc(n,r,m))`.
+   In addition, in the asymmetric case, a sub-goal is created to prove the freshness of the random used in the encryption, with the conclusion :g:`occur(r,bi-frame,enc(n,r,m))`.

-   In the symmetric case, an additional subgoal is created ensuring that all encryptions are made with distinct fresh randoms (and not that just the encryption we are looking at is fresh).
+   In the symmetric case, an additional sub-goal is created ensuring that all encryptions are made with distinct fresh randoms (and not that just the encryption we are looking at is fresh).